Analytic framework for self-dual criticality in $\mathbb{Z}_k$ gauge theory with matter

 The observation that monopoles are irrelevant brings us to the final step: analyze the RG flow in the monopole-free gauge theory and compute anomalous dimensions induced by the gauge-matter interaction

 with $J_e, J_m$ representing the $\mathrm{U(1)}$ currents associated with the matter fields $\phi_e, \phi_m$.
-To make analytic statements about this interacting CFT, we again pass to the generalized Lagrangian in \eqref{eq:largeN_compact} with $N$ flavors of $\phi_{\alpha}$ and Chern-Simons level $k = N \kappa$.
-Anomalous dimensions in this theory can be computed order by order in the $1/N$ expansion with $\kappa = k/N$ fixed.
+To make analytic statements about this interacting CFT, we again pass to the generalized Lagrangian in \eqref{eq:largeN_compact} with $N$ flavors of $\phi_{\alpha}$ and Chern-Simons level ${k = N \kappa}$.
+Anomalous dimensions in this theory can be computed order by order in the $1/N$ expansion with ${\kappa = k/N}$ fixed.
 In Appendix~\ref{app:RG}, we carry out this computation up to $\mathcal{O}(N^{-1})$ for the leading duality symmetric/anti-symmetric operators $\sigma_{\pm}$ (which are identified with $|\phi_e|^2 \pm |\phi_m|^2$ for $k \geq 4$):

 The $\kappa \rightarrow 0$ limit recovers well-known results for the critical $\mathbb{CP}^{N-1}$ model in Refs.~\cite{HLM1974,AP1981,IKK9703011,KS08010723,BK181201544,BK190205767}.
-In the opposite $\kappa \rightarrow \infty$ limit, we recover the critical exponents of the critical O(2N) model up to corrections that are $1/\kappa^2$ suppressed.
+In the opposite $\kappa \rightarrow \infty$ limit, we reproduce exponents of the critical O(2N) model up to corrections that are $1/\kappa^2$ suppressed.
 This latter statement in fact holds in the large $k$ limit independent of $N$.
-The basic reason is that the gauge propagator which carries a factor of $1/k$ is off-diagonal in duality-space while the interaction vertices are diagonal.
+The basic reason is that the gauge propagator which carries a factor of $1/k$ is off-diagonal in the $e$, $m$ indices while the interaction vertices are diagonal.
 This structure ensures that within a large $k$ expansion, any irreducible Feynman diagram with a single gauge propagator vanishes identically and all anomalous dimensions are at least $1/k^2$ suppressed.
 Importantly, the Chern-Simons level $k$ cannot be renormalized due to gauge invariance, which we verify explicitly at $\mathcal{O}(N^{-1})$ in Appendix~\ref{app:CS_level_RG}.

-\paragraph*{Discussion:} In summary, we proposed an effective field theory for 2+1D $\Z_{k \geq 4}$ gauge theory with matter in the vicinity of its self-dual MCP.
-The critical Lagrangian \eqref{eq:critical_lagrangian} features two scalar fields coupled to two $\mathrm{U(1)}$ gauge fields with a mutual Chern-Simons term at level $k$.
-At the MCP, we establish within a large $N$ expansion that all $\mathrm{U(1)} \times \mathrm{U(1)}$ monopoles are irrelevant for $k \geq 4$ and compute scaling dimensions $\Delta_{\sigma_{\pm}}$ for the leading duality symmetric/anti-symmetric operators $\sigma_{\pm}$.
-The $\mathrm{U(1)} \times \mathrm{U(1)}$ gauge structure breaks down for $k = 2$, where the existence of a useful Lagrangian description is still an important open question.